- Directed By: Ivan Reitman

 |Domestic Gross: $28,842,237||Overseas Gross: $981,962|

 Draft Day was originally set up at Paramount, but its option ran out in late 2012 after the studio deemed the screenplay unmarketable — and that there would be no foreign marketplace for the sports film, which predictably ended up being the case.
-Then in December 2012, the script topped the Blacklist as the #1 most liked unproduced screenplay, which put heat back around Draft Day.
-Lionsgate picked up the project and the movie was co-financed by OddLot and Summit/Lionsgate for an estimated $25 million.
+Then in December 2012, the script topped the Blacklist as the #1 most liked unproduced screenplay, which put heat back around the picture.
+Lionsgate picked up the project and the movie was co-financed by OddLot and Summit/Lionsgate.
+The budget for Draft Day was an estimated $25 million.

 Draft Day received the full support of the very image conscious NFL, which even vetoed a scene, in which an effigy of Costner’s character is hung and the picture conformed to the propagandist standards of the league.
 The filmmakers were also required to showcase many of the NFL’s corporate sponsors throughout the movie, including Pepsi, Gatorade, Papa John’s and General Motors.